13: The Musical

 13: The Musical is a 2022 American musical coming-of-age comedy-drama film directed by Tamra Davis from a screenplay written by Robert Horn, based on the 2007 stage musical of the same name by Horn, Jason Robert Brown, and Dan Elish.
 The film stars an ensemble cast that includes Eli Golden, Gabriella Uhl, Frankie McNellis, JD McCrary, Lindsey Blackwell, Jonathan Lengel, Ramon Reed, Nolen Dubuc, Luke Islam, Liam Wignall, Shechinah Mpumlwana, Khiyla Anne, Kayleigh Cerezo, and Willow Moss, with Debra Messing, Josh Peck, Peter Hermann, and Rhea Perlman.

 A film adaptation of 13: The Musical was officially announced in September 2019, with Davis hired as director and Horn confirmed to be adapting his and Elish's book as the screenplay.
 That same month, Brown was also confirmed to be returning to write new songs for the film, and Christopher Lennertz was hired to compose the film's incidental score.
 The cast was filled out between October 2020 and April 2021, including Golden, Uhl, McNellis, McCrary, Blackwell, Lengel, Messing, Perlman, Hermann, and Peck.
 Principal photography took place between June and August 2021.

 13: The Musical premiered at the Paris Theater in New York City on August 8, 2022, and was released through Netflix on August 12.

+The film follows Evan as he navigates the complexities of his first year as a teenager, including studying for his bar mitzvah—a coming-of-age ritual in Judaism typically performed at 13 years of age.

 Plot

-Evan Goldman is forced to move from New York City to his grandmother’s house in Walkerton, Indiana, when his parents go through a divorce ("Thirteen").
-He befriends the next door neighbor, Patrice ("The Lamest Place in the World"), and her friend Archie, who is a wheelchair user.
+Evan Goldman is forced to move from New York City to his grandmother's house in Walkerton, Indiana, when his parents go through a divorce ("Thirteen").
+He befriends the next door neighbor, Patrice ("The Lamest Place in the World"), and her friend Archie, who uses a wheelchair.

 Faced with his upcoming Bar Mitzvah, Evan aims to befriend the popular kids at his new school, led by football star Brett Sampson and head cheerleader, Kendra Duncan, but this alienates him from Patrice, who is considered a dork by the popular kids and sees Evan wanting to befriend them as a betrayal.
-Things aren’t better at home, with Evan resenting both his parents for the divorce and move and his mother Jessica lamenting giving up her writing career for her marriage, only for it to fail anyway.
+Things aren't better at home, with Evan resenting both his parents for the divorce and move and his mother Jessica lamenting giving up her writing career for her marriage, only for it to fail anyway.

-Brett and Kendra are crushing on each other and want to share their first kiss together ("I’ve Been Waiting"), but Kendra’s best friend Lucy also likes Brett, and is fed up with always being outshone by Kendra ("Opportunity").
-When Evan comes up with a plan to trick Kendra’s overbearing mother and get her and Brett on a date to the movies ("The Bloodmaster"), Lucy threatens him to prevent the two from kissing or she will get everyone to boycott Evan’s party.
+Brett and Kendra both have feelings for each other and want to share their first kiss together ("I've Been Waiting"), but Kendra's best friend Lucy Hallman also likes Brett, and is fed up with always being outshone by Kendra ("Opportunity").
+When Evan comes up with a plan to trick Kendra's overbearing mother and get her and Brett on a date to the movies ("The Bloodmaster"), Lucy threatens him to prevent the two from kissing or she will get everyone to boycott Evan's party.